 Everton U18s v Stoke City U18s

-Everton Under-18s recorded their second victory in six days after a 1-0 win over Stoke City at Finch Farm.
+Everton Under-18s recorded a 1-0 win at home to Stoke City on Saturday.

-"We dominated the majority of the game, which was pleasing," he explained.
+"We dominated the majority of the game, which was pleasing," he told evertonfc.com.

 "Stoke applied a bit of pressure in the last 10 minutes as they tried to find an equaliser, but we felt in command.

 "One disappointment is that we weren't clinical enough.
 We created numerous opportunities to get a second goal."

 The goal arrived in a manner which would have again pleased first team boss Roberto Martinez.

 "The goal came from playing it out from the back," explained Sheedy.
 "Curtis Langton played it to Jordan Thorniley who slipped in Callum Dyson.
 He produced a good left-wing cross and Courtney Duffus rose well.

 "It's something we've been working on on the training pitch, myself and Duncan, so it was nice to see it pay off."